There are Irish links to many of the world's most popular holidays!

-The Irish are famous for giving the world the feast day of our patron saint: St. Patrick's Day, the day that makes everybody look back through generations and generations of their family history to find that little bit of Irish heritage that will give them a good excuse to party the day away.
+The Irish are famous for giving the world the feast day of our patron saint: St. Patrick's Day, the day that makes everybody look back through generations of their family history to find that little bit of Irish heritage that will give them a good excuse to party the day away.

 Yes, you can't beat March 17 for Irish pedigree and global reach, but it's not the only major celebration we gave the world.